ophub/amlogic-s9xxx-openwrt/README.md

 View Chinese description | [查看中文说明](README.cn.md)

-[OpenWrt](https://openwrt.org/) is a Linux-based router operating system designed for embedded devices.
-Unlike a single, unmodifiable firmware, OpenWrt provides a fully writable file system with package management capabilities, allowing users to freely choose the software packages they need to customize their router system.
-For developers, OpenWrt is a framework that allows them to develop applications without having to build a complete firmware around it.
-For regular users, this means having the ability to fully customize and use the device in unexpected ways.
-It offers over 3000 standardized application software packages and extensive third-party plugin support, making it easy to apply them to various supported devices.
-Now you can replace the Android TV system on your TV box with OpenWrt, turning it into a powerful router.
+The [OpenWrt](https://openwrt.org/) project is a Linux router operating system for embedded devices.
+OpenWrt is not a single and immutable firmware, but rather provides a fully writable filesystem with package management capabilities, allowing you to freely select the required software packages to customize the router system.
+For developers, OpenWrt is a framework that allows application development without having to build a complete firmware around it; for ordinary users, it means having the capability for complete customization, and the ability to use the device in unexpected ways.
+It has over 3000+ standardized application software packages and extensive third-party plugin support, allowing you to easily apply them to various supported devices.
+Now you can replace the Android TV system on your TV box with the OpenWrt system, turning it into a powerful router.

-This project relies on many [contributors](https://github.com/ophub/amlogic-s9xxx-armbian/blob/main/CONTRIBUTORS.md) to build OpenWrt systems for `Amlogic`, `Rockchip`, and `Allwinner` boxes.
-It supports writing to eMMC, updating the kernel, and other functions.
-For detailed instructions on how to use it, please refer to the [OpenWrt Documentation](./make-openwrt/documents).
+This project, thanks to numerous [contributors](https://github.com/ophub/amlogic-s9xxx-armbian/blob/main/CONTRIBUTORS.md), builds the OpenWrt system for `Amlogic`, `Rockchip`, and `Allwinner` boxes.
+It supports writing to eMMC for use, supports updating the kernel, and more.
+For detailed usage instructions, see the [OpenWrt User Guide](./make-openwrt/documents).
 The latest firmware can be downloaded from [Releases](https://github.com/ophub/amlogic-s9xxx-openwrt/releases).
-You are welcome to `Fork` and customize the software package according to your needs.
-If it is useful to you, please click `Star` in the upper right corner of the repository to show your support.
+You are welcome to `Fork` and customize the software packages.
+If you find it useful, you can click the `Star` in the upper right corner of the repository to show your support.

 ## OpenWrt System Description